gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 **cinder-scheduler**

     The cinder-scheduler is responsible for scheduling/routing
     requests to the appropriate volume service.
-As of Havana;
+As of Icehouse;
     depending upon your configuration this may be simple round-robin scheduling to the running volume services, or it can be more sophisticated through the use of the Filter Scheduler.
-The Filter Scheduler is the default in Havana and enables filter on things like Capacity, Availability Zone, Volume Types and Capabilities as well as custom filters.
+The Filter Scheduler is the default in Icehouse and enables filter on things like Capacity, Availability Zone, Volume Types and Capabilities as well as custom filters.